-Anyone whose primary job is to increase the company’s output by improving teams’ effectiveness (managers and HR teams) should strive to maximize the number of employees at their company who have high employee-job fit.
+Anyone whose primary job is to increase the company’s output by improving teams’ effectiveness and company culture (managers and HR teams) should strive to maximize the number of employees at their company who have high employee-job fit.

 At any given time, you will likely have a normal distribution of the employee-job fit for everyone at your company.

 Collecting 360 feedback from managers, peers, and direct reports is one of the most reliable ways to determine where people are on the curve.
-It gives a wide range of opinions to help triangulate the truth, it helps reduce the bias of personal relationships, and it allows for a structured and focused dialogue.
+A job-fit assessment gives a wide range of opinions to help triangulate the truth, it helps reduce the bias of personal relationships, and it allows for a structured and focused dialogue.